shiva1387/BatchEffects/README.md

 This repository contains scripts from the UMA algae analysis project.
-Scripts cover Chapter 3 and Chapter 4 of Shiv's thesis
+Scripts cover Chapter 3 (batch effect) and Chapter 4 (biofuels) of Shiv's thesis.